CPNV-ES-MON1/CheckMk/docs/06_LogManagement.md

 ### Review Logs

-Combine all log files into a single file for easier review:
+Combine all log files into a single file:

 ```bash
 # Merge all Checkmk logs into one file